swimninja247/RealPriceForPCPartPicker/README.md

 # RealPriceForPCPartPicker
-Shows the most updated prices while browsing products on PCPartPicker.com
+Browser extension for Firefox that shows the most updated prices while browsing products on PCPartPicker.com